No globular cluster progenitors in Milky Way satellite galaxies: Result

 To investigate possible associations of the DES dwarfs with the LMC, we apply our method to the 26 DES dwarfs considered by \cite{2020MNRAS.495.2554E}.
 We similarly Monte Carlo the 6d position and rewind these dwarfs and the LMC for 5 Gyr.
 As in \cite{2020MNRAS.495.2554E}, we consider a grid of LMC masses (see Table~\ref{tab3}).
-Our results suggest that the SMC, Tuc 3, and Car 2 were effectively associated with the LMC.
+This give us a range of tidal radii between 8 and 20 kpc.
+Our results suggest that the SMC, Tuc III, and Car II were effectively associated with the LMC.
 As in \cite{2020ApJ...893..121P}, we find that the 3 DES dwarfs were bound to the LMC in the last 0.5 Gyr.
 For a high LMC mass, we find that Car 2 still belongs to the LMC.
 In view of these recent accretions by the MW, it is reasonable to assume that dynamical friction is negligible on this timescale (see Table~\ref{tab3}).
 Besides, we stress that beyond 0.5 Gyr backwards in time, it is necessary to correctly take the mass loss for the LMC in account in order to find associations with DES dwarfs (see Figure~\ref{fig2}).
 Concerning the dynamical associations, Table~\ref{tab3} emphasises the impact of the LMC mass, which is still not sufficiently constrained, on the dynamical history of DES dwarfs.
+Very recently, \cite{2022MNRAS.511.2610C} investigate in the interval between -3 and -1 Gyr the past associations of the LMC with a fixed mass in a MW+LMC potential.
+However, current orbital methods need to take into the mass loss for the LMC in order to investigate old accretions by this satellite, i.e., 1-9 Gyr ago as depicted by Figure~\ref{fig2}.

+In contrast to our results, previous studies based on orbital integrations found five other DES dwarfs that were likely associated with the LMC in a combined MW+LMC potential \citep{2020MNRAS.495.2554E,2020ApJ...893..121P}.
+One of the reasons that could explain this discrepancy is that we incorporate a potential of the moving satellites in addition the MW potential including the response of the MW to the infall of the LMC contrary to previous studies.
+Indeed the inclusion of MW dwarfs in our host potential can perturbed the orbits of DES dwarfs.